3DTune-In/3dti_AudioToolkit_JavaScript/README.md

 For a full implementation, check out [hrtf.js](hrt.js).

+Ideas on how this API should look and be consumed by developers are found inside [.idea](.idea).

 ```js
 // Returns an array of objects with the shape { buffer, azimuth, elevation }
 function fetchWavFiles(urls) { ... }